 Yes.
 If you are planning to move, remember to stop your City of Raleigh utilities account.
-Submit the Stop Service & Request Final Billing form, or notify a Customer Service Representative by email or call 919-996-3245 with the date you want your services stopped and your new mailing address.
-This will ensure that your final bill is processed correctly and that your account will be closed.
+Submit the Stop Service & Request Final Billing form, or notify a Customer Service Representative by email at firstname.lastname@example.org or call 919-996-3245 with the date you want your services stopped and your new mailing address.
+This will ensure your final bill is processed correctly and that your account will be closed.
 If you don't contact Customer Care and Billing, you could be responsible for paying the utility bills at your old address until a new account is initiated by a new resident or owner.

 The utility account is in the name of a person who is now deceased.
 Does this need to be changed?

 Yes.
 The account holder must be the responsible party (i.e., the surviving spouse or descendant, an estate or trust, etc.).
 Contact a Customer Service Representative by email or call 919-996-3245 for assistance with changing the account.